tidwall/SwiftWebSocket/README.md

 ###Drop-in

-Just drop the `WebSocket.swift` file into your project.
+Just drop the `SwiftWebSocket\WebSocket.swift` file into your project.
 You must also add the `libz.dylib` library. `Project -> Target -> Build Phases -> Link Binary With Libraries`

 There is no need for `import SwiftWebSocket` when manually installing.